/law

 University of Auckland

-A flexible diploma for international and domestic law graduates to take undergraduate law courses at Auckland Law School, enabling specialisation, skill updating, and professional development.
+A flexible diploma for domestic and international law graduates to further their legal knowledge by taking undergraduate law courses at Auckland Law School.

 In-person study